Why, Charlie Brown, Why?: Production and reception

-Cancer was a subject with which Schulz was familiar; his mother Dena had died of cancer when he was in his twenties, and Schulz himself would succumb to colon cancer in 2000.
 The special has been shown in hospitals and in public education systems, primarily elementary schools and junior high schools, as a method for explaining the subject to children, and is also a part of the Pennies for Patients fundraiser campaign organized by The Leukemia & Lymphoma Society.
-Paramount Home Video released the special on VHS on January 9, 1996, and debuted on DVD in 2015 as part of the Peanuts Emmy Honored Collection.
+Paramount Home Video released the special on VHS on January 9, 1996, and debuted on DVD by Warner Bros.
+Home Entertainment in 2015 as part of the Peanuts Emmy Honored Collection.
 The special is available on iTunes.
 The special has rarely aired on US television since its original premiere; Disney Channel has re-aired it while Nickelodeon and ABC, which at different points have withheld the rights to the Peanuts specials, have not.
 It has been seen on Boomerang in some European countries.
 The special is also streaming on Apple TV+, remastered to high definition.

 A book adaptation of the special, titled Why, Charlie Brown, Why?
 A Story About What Happens When a Friend is Very Ill, was published by Pharos Books some weeks before the special's premiere on CBS, and was reissued in 2002.
 The original printing featured a foreword by actor Paul Newman.

-Critical reaction to the special was overwhelmingly positive, with reviewers praising it for its realism and poignancy, and for Janice's bravery in facing her disease.
+Critical reaction to the special was overwhelmingly positive, with reviewers praising it for its realism, emotional weight, and poignancy, and for Janice's bravery in facing her disease.

 The first airing of this special brought in an 8.7 household rating and a 16 percent audience share, ranking 65th out of 86 shows that week, and was watched by 15 million viewers.